Dr. Rachel Fouladi

 Within the Department of Psychology at SFU, she is current Area Coordinator of History, Quantitative, and Theoretical Psychology; in her former institutions, service included comparable leadership roles for the Section of Behavioral Statistics (UT-MDACC) and the Quantitative Methods Area (UT-Austin).
 Recipient of Canadian federal research funding, she has also served on Canadian national grant adjudication panels.
 She has served on the Editorial Advisory Committee the Society for Multivariate Experimental Psychology's journal, Multivariate Behavioral Research (2008-2011), and on editorial boards or as reviewer of key journals in the field.
 She regularly serves on the Society for Multivariate Experimental Psychology's student dissertation research grant review committee.

 Currently the area coordinator of the Psychology Department's area of History, Quantitative, and Theoretical Psychology, she is also on the department's Chair's Advisory Committee.
-She is also on department's Indigenous Reconciliation Committee; in this work, she has been instrumental in the organization of widely attended public colloquia with Indigenous Scholars and Elders and facilitation of points of connection among Indigenous students within and outside of SFU, and the regular provision of information regarding relevant resources/scholarship through frequent updates to the IRC website.
-She is also the Lead on the department's newly formed EDI / JEDAI (Justice Equity Decolonizing Accessibility and Inclusion) workgroup.
-With previous experience as the department's Graduate Program Chair, with service on the university's, FASS, and the department's Graduate Studies Committee, the department's Undergraduate Studies Committee, she has knowledge of graduate and undergraduate programs, and considers mentorship and provision of opportunites to students of diverse backgrounds of particular import.
-Many of the undergraduate and graduate students in her lab are reflective of this priority.
+For several year, she has also served on the department's Indigenous Reconciliation Committee as co-chair and is chair for the 2024-2025 academic year; in this work, she has been instrumental in the organization of widely attended public colloquia with Indigenous Scholars and Elders and facilitation of points of connection among Indigenous students within and outside of SFU, organization of workshhops, and the regular provision of information regarding relevant resources/scholarship through frequent updates to the IRC website.
+She is also the Lead on the department's EDI / JEDAI (Justice Equity Diversity Accessibility and Inclusion) workgroup.

 If you are interested in becoming a graduate student in Dr. Fouladi's lab please look at the Join MML tab, and please visit the Psychology Department website for information on how to apply to the Department's Graduate Program.
 For further information, you may also contact Dr. Fouladi by email.